harmony-one/h/progress/uladzislau-muraveika.md

-2025-04-17 Thu:
+2025-04-25 Fri: Main focus was on the issue - some Contabo nodes had extra internal routes for the same subnet, which caused inconsistent behavior when one server had a route and another did not, or when a gateway misrouted internal traffic.
+This broke internal communication, while our devnet/testnet design expects all nodes to communicate over the public Internet like mainnet peers.
+Main advantage - fixing this ensures consistent and reliable network behavior across all devnet/testnet nodes, eliminating hidden connectivity issues and making the environment more accurately reflect real-world mainnet conditions.

+Additionally, after a few complains from the Ledger users I've created a small [PR](https://github.com/harmony-one/staking-dashboard/pull/724) with steps how-to properly connect ledger.

+And finally,  I was helping Konstantin with the [issue](https://github.com/harmony-one/harmony/issues/4795#issuecomment-2813383476) testing.

+---

-From the testing side and preparation to the fresh relase, I was checking the state of the go 1.24.2 update and found 2 problems:
+2025-04-17 Thu: From the testing side and preparation to the fresh relase, I was checking the state of the go 1.24.2 update and found 2 problems:
 * view change that occurs time to time only on the epoch change, checked by me and shared with the [team](https://github.com/harmony-one/harmony/issues/4795#issuecomment-2813383476) - in short - we faced one more rare edge case which should covered.
 * [bootnode restart is crashing leveldb](https://github.com/harmony-one/harmony/issues/4883) - verified fix by Gheis, everything works fine.
 * added to the bootnode possibility to serve RPC request from the public network interface - now we can send POST request to it and get the understanding of its state.